 Given how expensive surrogacy is, it brings into question which option (when all are available) might be most cost-effective for starting a family — surrogacy, adoption or giving birth.

 But if you’re considering the costs of adopting, using a surrogate, or birthing a child, it helps to break it down based on the related expenses.

-“Regardless of whether you choose adoption or giving birth, having a baby and adding another child to your family is expensive,” said Deb Meyer, CEO of WorthyNest, a fee-only financial planning firm based in St. Charles, Mo., that serves young families.
+“Regardless of whether you choose adoption or giving birth, having a baby and adding another child to your family is expensive,” said Deb Meyer, CEO of WorthyNest, a fee-only financial planning firm based in Punta Gorda, Florida, that serves young families.
 “Even before you give birth or adopt, the cost of diapers, wipes and nursery furnishings start to add up.”

 Cost of Giving Birth

 Hospitals and birthing centers provide birth and labor classes, including the Lamaze and Bradley methods.
-You’ll generally find four- to six-week classes costing about $60 to $100, according to Parents.com.
+You’ll generally find four- to six-week classes costing between $50 and $200, according to BalancingEverything.com.

 Cost of Adopting a Child

 How much does it cost to adopt a child?
 In truth, it varies.
 Many types of adoptions are available, and each has different costs associated with them.
 You can adopt a child living in foster care or take in a child who is expected to become available for adoption, for example.
 Infant adoptions are popular, with more people looking to adopt infants than there are available, according to the National Adoption Center.